sage-code/eve/manual/control.md

 > 1,3,5,7,9

 **Notes:**
-* scan can be shortcut using next;
+* scan can be shortcut using skip;
 * scan can be terminated early using stop;

 ## Trial